Perfectoid towers and their tilts : with an application to the \'etale cohomology groups of local log-regular rings: Perfectoid towers and small tilts

 In the subsequent \S\ref{ss-sec.ptp}, we introduce the class of \emph{perfectoid towers} as a generalization of perfect towers.
 For this purpose, we need to deal with a purely inseparable tower arising from $(R, I)$ in the case when $I=(0)$ at least, and hence plenty of $I$-torsion elements.
-Thus we begin with giving several preliminary lemmas on torsionness of modules over rings.
+Thus we begin by giving several preliminary lemmas on torsion of modules over rings.